 The Permits and Codes Section issues permits for work performed in the City ROW, in accordance with Chapter 25 of the City Code.
 This includes issuing notices of violations and Citations for non-permitted work and for non-compliant work performed in the ROW.
 Contractors will require a track access permit to perform any ROW work on or near the streetcar track per the SOP.

-Work permitted by the Permits and Codes Section are permitted via Excavation and Barricade Permits.
+Work permitted by the Permits and Codes Section for Excavation and Barricade are permitted via Right-of-Way Permits.
 Permits are issued based on approved Site Plans, Development Plans, Tentative Plats, Grading Plans, Utility Improvement Plans, Private Improvement Agreement Paving Plans and other plans as applicable.
 The following is a list of the type of activities that are typically permitted:

 - Curb-Cuts for lot access